RenderKit/embree/doc/src/install.md

 ----------------------------

 The most convenient way to build an Embree application is through CMake.
-Just let CMake find your just unpacked Embree package using the `FIND_PACKAGE` function inside your `CMakeLists.txt` file:
+Just let CMake find your unpacked Embree package using the `FIND_PACKAGE` function inside your `CMakeLists.txt` file:

      FIND_PACKAGE(embree <EMBREE_VERSION_MAJOR> REQUIRED)